TrueNASTrueNAS Nightly Development Documentation

 Enter the values in each required field, verify Samba Authentication is selected for SMB share users, then click Save.
 For more information on the fields and adding users, see Creating User Accounts.

-By default, all new local users are members of a built-in group called builtin_users.
-You can use a group to grant access to all local users on the server or add more groups to fine-tune permissions for large numbers of users.
+By default, all new users are members of a built-in group called builtin_users.
+You can use a group to grant access to all users on the server or add more groups to fine-tune permissions for large numbers of users.
+This approach is particularly useful for high availability (HA) configurations and efficient data sharing across multiple users.

 Why not just allow anonymous access to the share?
 Anonymous or guest access to a share is possible, but it is a security vulnerability and not recommended for Enterprise or systems with more than one share administrator account.
 Using a guest account also increases the likelihood of unauthorized users gaining access to your data.